nbalki7/snow_demo_1/docs/source/Jenkins.rst

     If you are using Jenkins and you want your builds to auto trigger on push, go ahead and add a `webhook`_ in your github repo for your jenkins server

-- Add the repo to you Jenkins installation
+- Add the repo to your Jenkins installation

     Use the `blueocean`_ plugin, it makes adding new repos very convienent.